-Advanced Professional Member of the Society for Editors and Proofreaders (SfEP)
+Advanced Professional Member of the Chartered Institute of Editing and Proofreading (CIEP), formerly the Society for Editors and Proofreaders (SfEP)

 Bachelor of Religious Science, Mater Dei Institute of Education, 1993

 Master of Religious Science, Mater Dei Institute of Education, 2000

 PhD (moral theology), St Patrick’s College, Maynooth, 2003

 Rewriting and Substantive Editing (Publishing Training Centre (PTC)) 2018; Adobe InDesign CC, Parts 1 and 2 (New Horizons Computer Learning Centre/Publishing Ireland) 2018; Brush up your grammar (SfEP) 2018; Practical Mark-up of PDFs (SfEP) 2017; Basic Editing by Distance Learning (PTC) 2017; Writing and Editing for the Web (PTC) 2016; Advanced Copy-Editing (PTC) 2015; Editing in Word (PTC) 2015; On-Screen Editing 1 and 2 (SfEP) 2015; Copy-Editing Skills (PTC) 2014; Certificate in Basic Proofreading (PTC) 2014.